seanpden/seanpden.github.io/README.md

 - A contact page
 - List of work and marketable skills

-It's also going to act as a central location for me to update and showcase my academic and professional career.
+It also acts as a central location for me to update and showcase my academic and professional career.